Shlomo Zalman Auerbach

 Shlomo Zalman Auerbach (שלמה זלמן אויערבאך; July 20, 1910 – February 20, 1995) was an Orthodox Jewish rabbi, posek, and rosh yeshiva of the Kol Torah yeshiva in Jerusalem.
 The Jerusalem neighborhood Ramat Shlomo is named after Auerbach.

 Biography

 Auerbach was the first child to be born in the Sha'arei Hesed neighborhood of Jerusalem founded by his maternal grandfather, Shlomo Zalman Porush, after whom he was named.
 His father, Chaim Yehuda Leib Auerbach, was rosh yeshiva of Shaar Hashamayim Yeshiva, and his mother was named Tzivia.

 Following his marriage, he studied under Zvi Pesach Frank at Kollel Kerem Tzion.

 His first major published work, Meorei Esh, was the first ever written on the subject of using electricity on Shabbat.

 He was the brother-in-law of Rabbi Sholom Schwadron, who married his sister Leah.

 Auerbach died on February 20, 1995.
 An estimated 300,000 - 500,000 people attended his funeral in 1995.
 He was interred on Har HaMenuchot.

-Auerbach had seven sons, including rabbis Shmuel Auerbach and Ezriel Auerbach, and three daughters.
+Auerbach had seven sons, including rabbis Shmuel Auerbach and Ezriel Auerbach, and three daughters, one of whom was married to Zalman Nechemia Goldberg.